Attorney License Information

 The Supreme Court of Tennessee amended Rule 9, Sections 10.3 and 10.8 to include new classifications for inactive status and imposing an annual inactive fee effective January 1, 2012.

-The following attorneys are exempt from the application of Tennessee Supreme Court Rule 9:
+Upon application for status change pursuant to Rule 9, Section 10.7, the following attorneys may be exempted from the application of Tennessee Supreme Court Rule 9:

-(a) Attorneys who serve as a justice, judge, or magistrate of a court of the United States or currently serve in a federal office and are prohibited by federal law from also engaging in the practice of law;
+- Attorneys who serve as a justice, judge, or magistrate of a court of the United States or currently serve in a federal office and are prohibited by federal law from also engaging in the practice of law

-(c) Attorneys on temporary duty with the armed forces;
+- Attorneys on temporary duty with the armed forces

-(d) Faculty members of a Tennessee law school who do not practice law;
+- Faculty members of a Tennessee law school who do not practice law

-(e) Attorneys not engaged in the practice of law in Tennessee.
+- Attorneys not engaged in the practice of law in Tennessee

 If your Tennessee law license is currently active and you qualify as exempt to request inactive status, please review Sections (a) through (e) above and click on the appropriate link in order to complete and submit to the Board the Affidavit and Application for Inactive Status (the Affidavit must be a notarized original).

-The appropriate Affidavit and Application must be received by the Board prior to the first day of your birth month for the fee exemptions or the reduced fee to apply for the current year.
+The appropriate Affidavit and Application must be received by the Board prior to the first day of your birth month for the fee exemptions or the reduced fee to apply for the current year registration.

 Every attorney admitted to practice in Tennessee is required to notify the Board of any changes of residence or office addresses within 30 days of the changes.
 See Rule 9, Section 10.1.